Demographic history of Transylvania: 16th century to 19th century

 According to George W. White, in 1600 the Romanian inhabitants were primarily peasants, comprising more than 60 percent of the population.

+Zacharias Geizkofler, the chief tax collector of the Holy Roman Empire, who traveled throughout Hungary as paymaster general of the imperial armies, recorded in 1602 at the Diet of Hungary held at Pozsony that whereas formerly there were very few Romanian villages – so that whether they paid the tithe or not hardly entered into consideration – now the Romanian villages in the mountains have greatly multiplied, the mountainous regions have been brought under intensive cultivation, while, by contrast, the lowlands, as a result of the enemy's ravages during the Ottoman wartimes, have become completely depopulated and laid waste.
+According to Hungarian historiography, the migration of Romanians during the Ottoman occupation in the 17th century unfolded in two main directions.
+They gradually expanded towards the northern and eastern edges of the Transylvanian Basin and the Great Hungarian Plain.
+The second wave of settlement moved from the mountains, following the river valleys to the north and west, settling in the sparsely populated Hungarian villages on the edge of the plain.

 In Letopisețul Țării Moldovei (1642–1647), the Moldavian chronicler Grigore Ureche notices that "Transylvania is more spread out by Romanians than by Hungarians".

 Around 1650, Vasile Lupu in a letter written to the sultan attests that the number of Romanians are more than the one-third of the population.

 In 1666, Johannes Tröster stated in his book Das Alt- und Neu-Teutsche Dacia that Romanians in Transylvania are so numerous "they could almost outnumber both the Hungarians and the Germans" living there.

 Evliya Çelebi (1611–1682) was an Ottoman explorer who traveled through the territory of the Ottoman Empire and neighboring lands over a period of forty years, recording his commentary in a travelogue called the Seyahatnâme "Book of Travel".
 His trip to Hungary was between 1660 and 1666.
 The Transylvanian's state of development in the 17th century was so good, that it was an attraction to strangers longing for its territory.
 Evliya Çelebi writes this in his book that the Romanian serfs move en masse to Transylvania because of the extreme ruthlessness of the rulers of Romanian lands.
 The Romanians say there is justice, legal order, and low taxes in Transylvania.

 In Wallachia the beys were very tyrannical over them, therefore these rayahs saying: "Let justice be justice", all moved to Transylvania and pay one gold tribute to the king and they have no other duties.